 After seven years away from Versailles, the Court returned in 1722.
 Louis XV, aged 12 at the time, was thrilled to go back to the palace of his great-grandfather Louis XIV, where he had been born.
-The Palace remained his principle residence until his death in 1774.
+The Palace remained his official residence until his death in 1774.

 Tired of the criticism of the Parlement de Paris and the hostility of the crowds as he passed by, the Regent eventually decided to return to Versailles, much to the delight of the young Louis XV, who found life at the Tuileries boring.
 During his absence the Governor of Versailles, Blouin, had continued to maintain the Palace and had put the fountains in the garden into action once every fortnight.